Academic Integrity

 Students who are removed from the course by the instructor due to an academic integrity

-violation have the right to a hearing with the Associate Dean of Academic Affairs
+violation have the right to a hearing with the Vice President for Academic Affairs

 (or designee), ideally within 3 business days after request.
 The student will not